-The need to question him about this was strong, but I pushed it down and did my best to remind myself that it was none of my business, and I’d already gotten Gran and me into enough trouble by involving myself in The Kings’ problems.
+The need to question him about this was strong, but I pushed it down and did my best to remind myself that it was none of my business.
+I’d gotten into enough trouble already by involving myself in The Kings’ problems.

 “Okay, but I have to call Gran first,” I said.